Rationale for the teaching of Music

 Not only do we wish to equip our children with the minimum statutory requirements of the music National Curriculum, but we want to prepare them for the opportunities, responsibilities and experiences of later life.
 Using lifelong learning skills, children develop the skills of being Creative Unicorns as they compose and make choices about performance techniques.
 As Busy Bees, they work collaboratively in pairs, groups and as a whole class, learning the essential skills of listening to improve their performances.
 Linking their ideas like Web Weaving Spiders, the children listen to music from other cultures and musical genres, using this inspiration to inform and improve their own performances.
 Music is intrinsic in enhancing all aspects of our school life.
 We therefore, embrace all opportunities to invite and collaborate with the extended school community.
 Engaging with the elderly in our community we have visited the local old people’s homes to celebrate with them at Christmas.
 Singing in the area, we have performed at the local garden centres, shopping centres and restaurants.
 Marking significant events we have performed for the World War Anniversaries and music played an essential role in our service to celebrate our 175th Anniversary, to which staff past and present were invited, as well as parents, members of the local churches and the local education authority.

 We want our children to use the vibrancy of the music experienced around us to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 We achieve this by providing a strong SMSC curriculum as part of our Creative Curriculum, with British Values and our core values placed at the heart of everything we do.
 This often feeds into the Music curriculum.
 For example, most recently we have been lucky enough to host a choir from Uganda, through our links with our local church, who performed to us.
 Staff and pupils alike were impressed with and delighted by their performance and loved the powerful, spirit filled and enthusiastic performance they gave.
 For the two years previous to this one, we had amazing performances from a choir from Madagascar, again through links to local churches.
 These experiences have both enriched our assemblies and times of worship and provided the children with a diversity of music.
 Children have also taken part in whole class projects such as Djembe drumming, ukulele and the singing project, giving performances to parents and the school community, further enhancing community and cultural links.
+Our recent Music and Wellbeing week gave the children many opportunities to engage in musical opportunities from other cultures including African Drumming sessions, working collaboratively with an international community musician to create a 'Helpful Thoughts' song and listened to music from around the World.
+Our large school choir allows us to perform music from a diverse range of musical cultures and genres.

 We enrich the children’s time in our school with memorable, experiences providing opportunities which pique their interests and passions.
 We firmly believe that it is not just about what happens in the classroom, it is about the added value we offer to really inspire our children.
 The extra-curricular choir is available to all children from Year Two to Year Six and provides weekly rehearsals to practise skills.
 There are regular opportunities to perform, including Parents’ Evenings, fayres, services and concerts, allowing the children to showcase their talents and skills and developing their confidence.
 Children with specific aptitude or interest in a particular instrument learn musical instruments with Funky Punk or The Music Hub music associates, which allows them to learn musicianship and how to play an instrument as well as providing them with the chance to collaborate with others.